Emil307/Leksa/README.md

-# uwords
+# Leksa

-Product monorepo for the uwords API, frontend, and bot.
+Product monorepo for the Leksa API, frontend, and bot.
 Each application is independently built and deployed, while product stories, tasks, and technology decisions live in the shared `ProductSpecification/` directory.